 The DVDplay series of synchronizers are no longer stock products.
 We make these as custom orders only now.
 The Pioneer DVD players these require have all been discontinued by Pioneer and are now only available on the used market, such as on ebay.
 However being industrial players, they are still quite reliable.

 Dave Jones Design's DVDplay series are devices for playing synchronized loops on multiple video DVD players.
-We try to keep all popular models in stock, but because of the large number of different models, some units must be made to order (that typically takes 2-3 business days after receiving your order).
+These are now only custom made to order, so typically take about two weeks.
+Sometimes longer.
+Call for details.
 Prices are shown at the bottom of this page.